mkirsche/Iris/README.md

   --also_deletions              - also try to refine deletion positions/lengths
-  --resume                      - use the results already computed from a previously terminated run --pacbio                      - if using minimap as the aligner, run in pacbio mode
+  --resume                      - use the results already computed from a previously terminated run --pacbio                      - if using minimap as the aligner, run in pacbio mode --rerunracon                  - if using racon for consensus, run it twice --keep_long_variants          - output original VCF line for very long variants instead of ignoring them
   ```